mautic/mautic/README.md

 The unit tests can be executed in the Mautic root directory with `composer test` command.

-If you get the following error when running `compser test`, you need to copy the `app/phpunit.xml.dist` file to `app/phpunit.xml`.
+If you get the following error when running `composer test`, you need to copy the `app/phpunit.xml.dist` file to `app/phpunit.xml`.

 ```bash
 <error>Script phpunit --bootstrap vendor/autoload.php --configuration app/phpunit.xml handling the test event returned with error code 1</error>